lapsha38/resume/README.md

-My resume
+- My resume
-Check golubevan.ru for more info
+- Check dronpiton.ru for more info